yujunz/gitlab.com-runbooks/docs/patroni/scale-up-patroni.md

 ### Step 3

+On the node, run: `systemctl enable patroni && systemctl start patroni`

+### Step 4

 On the new box, `gitlab-patronictl list` and ensure that the other cluster members are identical to those seen by running the same command on another cluster member.
 Also on the node, run `dig @127.0.0.1 -p 8600 db-replica.service.consul.
 SRV` to make sure the node shows up.

-### Step 4

-On the node, run: `systemctl enable patroni && systemctl start patroni`
+If you get an error `No module named 'psycopg2'` you need to do this: `pip install psycopg2 -t /opt/patroni/lib/python3.5/site-packages` (this is assuming we still support python3.5 when you are running this runbook)

 ### Step 5

-Follow the patroni logs.
-A pg_basebackup will take several hours, after which point streaming replication will begin.
+Follow the patroni logs (`journalctl -u patroni`).
+A pg_basebackup will take several hours, after which streaming replication will begin.
+Have a look at `/var/log/gitlab/postgresql/postgresql.csv` if replaying WAL files is succeeding at this point.
+Check with `gitlab-patronictl list` - the node should go through the states `creating replica`, `starting`, `running`.
 Silence alerts as necessary.

 ## Automation Thoughts